burlachenkok/exploring-python3/python3-note.md

 * `~` - operator yields the bitwise inversion.
 * `^` - for bitwise xor.

-> Side note: in C++ `>>` from C++20 the right shift on signed integral types is an arithmetic right shift.
-However, before C++20 it was implementation dependent.
+> Side note: in C++ `>>` from C++20, the right shift on signed integral types is an arithmetic right shift.
+However, before C++20, it was implementation dependent.

-In Python when you use an expression (not necessarily Boolean) that internally uses Boolean operators, the return value of a short-circuit operator is the last evaluated expression (which is not the case in C++ where you don't obtain this information):
+In Python, when you use an expression (not necessarily Boolean) that internally uses Boolean operators, the return value of a short-circuit operator is the last evaluated expression (which is not the case in C++ where you don't obtain this information):

 ```python
 #/usr/bin/env python3